chinchalinchin/cumbercloud-cloudformation/README.md

 ./scripts/provision-stack
 ```

 The script will prompt the user to choose a stack to provision.
 The choices are: `web`, `lambda` and `cicd`.
+After the user selects a stack, the script will prompt the user to choose an action.
+The choices are `create`, `update` and `delete`.
+If this is the first deployment, the user should select `create`.

-The `cicd` stack should be stood up before the other two.
+The `cicd` stack should be stood up before the other two stacks.
 This stack contains all the resources for continous integration and deployment, such as **CodeCommit** repos, **S3** buckets and **ECR** repos.
+In particular, the **ECR** repos must exist before the **Lambda** functions can be deployed, otherwise the stack deployment will fail.
+(This is the only hard dependency; technically the `web` stack can be stood up at anytime; the **Cloudfront** distribution will just be serving an empty **S3** bucket until the `cicd` stack can build and deploy the frontend app into the bucket.).

-Once the `cicd` stack is stood up, the pipelines will initially fail for two reason:
+Once the `cicd` stack is stood up, the pipelines will initially fail for two reasons:

 1. The **CodeCommit** repositories are empty.
-2. **CodePipeline** has no resource to deploy to.
+2. **CodePipeline** has no resources to deploy to.

 To solve the second problem, stand up the `web` and `lambda` stack with `./scripts/provision-stack`.